List of Lego films and TV series: History

 Brickfilms (films using Lego) have existed since the 1970s.
 In 2003, Lego officially made its first partnership to make films based on its toy property.
 They chose Bionicle as the property and they made a deal with Miramax to make a trilogy of Bionicle films.
-After the trilogy ended, a new trilogy based on Bionicle was planned with Universal after the Miramax film contract ended and the first film in the new trilogy would be titled Bionicle: The Legend Reborn.
-But plans broke down between Lego and Universal, resulting in the fifth film being cancelled.
-However, a film was later released, entitled Lego: The Adventures of Clutch Powers.
+After the trilogy ended, a new trilogy based on Bionicle was planned with Universal Pictures after the Miramax film contract ended and the first film in the new trilogy would be titled Bionicle: The Legend Reborn, but plans broke down between Lego and Universal, resulting in the fifth film being cancelled.
+Another film was later released, entitled Lego: The Adventures of Clutch Powers.
 The film received positive reviews from fans and critics and, after the DVD release, a sequel was set to star Clutch as the hero again.
 A short film based on Clutch Powers was later released but a full sequel never materialized.
+The name "Clutch Powers" is a tribute to the term the LEGO Group uses in quality control tests to describe characteristics of the ABS plastic: "clutch power" describes the force with which studs and anti-studs adhere.

-In the summer of 2009, Lego made a deal with Warner Bros. to make a film based on its property.
-It would feature many themes and characters and would be released as the first Lego film in cinemas.
-In 2009, Lego also planned the concept for the now successful theme Lego Ninjago.
-In 2011, Lego released a TV series titled Lego Ninjago: Masters of Spinjitzu.
-In 2012, the untitled Lego film was titled Lego: The Piece of Resistance.
-Meanwhile, the Ninjago series achieved popularity.
+In the summer of 2009, Lego made a deal with Warner Bros.
+Pictures to make a film based on the property.
+In the same year, Lego also planned the concept for the now successful theme Lego Ninjago.
+In 2011, Lego released a TV series titled Ninjago: Masters of Spinjitzu and Ninjago series achieved popularity.
 A video game based on the show was later released and the show reached its planned conclusion after a two-year run.

 A new show titled Legends of Chima aired in January 2013 and was intended to be Ninjago's successor.
 The show received mixed reviews, however, with Lego fans instead demanding the return of Ninjago.
-Lego eventually gave into fan demands and revived Ninjago: Masters of Spinjitzu in 2014 with a new season.
-Ninjago continued to release 1–2 seasons every year.
-The "Piece of Resistance" film would be renamed The Lego Movie by Warner Bros. and was released in February 2014.
-Due to the success of the film, a Ninjago film was announced to be released in 2017, and a Lego Movie sequel was announced to be released in 2018.
+Lego revived Ninjago: Masters of Spinjitzu in 2014 with a new season and continued to release 1–2 seasons every year.

+Initially titled Lego: The Piece of Resistance, the film was later renamed The Lego Movie by Warner Bros. and was released in February 2014.
+Due to the critical and commercial success of the film, it launched a franchise, and its sequel, The Lego Movie 2: The Second Part, was released five years later, while its spin-offs, The Lego Batman Movie and The Lego Ninjago Movie, were released in 2017, with an animated television series titled Unikitty! premiering in the same year.
+The Lego Ninjago Movie is not connected to the events shown in the television show.

 In 2014, Mixels also debuted.
 In late 2015, Nexo Knights was introduced, replacing Legends of Chima.

-In late 2016, Ninjago released a Halloween TV special for its five-year anniversary.
-On 10 February 2017, a spin-off film of The Lego Movie titled The Lego Batman Movie was released in theatres.
+In late 2016, Ninjago released a Halloween TV special for its fifth anniversary.

-On 22 September 2017, The Lego Ninjago Movie was released in theatres, which was based on the characters of the Ninjago series, but was not connected to the events in the television show.

-An additional film with Warner Bros named "Billion Brick Race" was planned, but cancelled in 2018 for unknown reasons.
-Little is known about what the film was supposed to be, with the exception of some concept artwork shared by the Director, Jorge Gutierrez.
+An additional film with Warner Bros named Billion Brick Race was planned, but cancelled in 2018 for unknown reasons.
+Little is known about what the film was supposed to be, with the exception of some concept artwork shared by director Jorge Gutierrez.